mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 In this blog post we study the situation, where additional information about the absolute score of the candidates (instead of just their relative ranks) is available.
 In particular we assume that the candidate scores are known to originate from a known **underlying distribution**, e.g. the uniform or the standard normal.
-This mean that not only the underlying parametric family of the scores are known, but also the parameters of the distribution.
+This means that not only the underlying parametric family of the scores are known, but also the parameters of the distribution.
 In what follows we use the work of @guttman1960 to describe the problem in mathematical notation and discuss